Venus In Sagittarius Will Make You Feel Rich...& Reckless

 Important Dates

-November 3: Venus in Sagittarius harmonizes with centaur Chiron retrograde in Aries, helping us heal our wounds and augment the past.
+3rd November: Venus in Sagittarius harmonises with centaur Chiron retrograde in Aries, helping us heal our wounds and augment the past.